polyfy/polylith/readme.md

 ## Leiningen version

-The old [lein-polylith](https://github.com/tengstrand/lein-polylith) tool has reached its end of lifetime.
+The old [lein-polylith](https://github.com/tengstrand/lein-polylith) tool has reached the end of its life and has been replaced by the tools.deps version.
 If you have any old Leiningen based projects to migrate, follow the instructions [here](https://github.com/tengstrand/lein-polylith/blob/migrate/migrate/migrate.md).

 Some of the Polylith [documentation](https://polylith.gitbook.io) is still mentioning how things worked